 Before investing in warehouse space, understand that not all warehouses are equal.
 There are several different types of warehouses developers create to serve distinct needs within the supply chain.
 Here are just some of the most common types of warehouses you’ll encounter in the real estate market, and what you should know about them:

-· Private warehouses: Private warehouses operate under long-term contracts with single tenants, or are privately-owned by the corporation directly.
-Some companies with excessive capital may build their own warehouse infrastructure, while others prefer to obtain private warehouses through the use of long-term contracts.
+Private warehouses operate under long-term contracts with single tenants, or are privately owned by the corporation directly.
+Some companies with excessive capital may build their warehouse infrastructure, while others prefer to obtain private warehouses through the use of long-term contracts.
 Private warehouses are often stable, reliable investments for real estate purchasers.

 Purchasing a warehouse investment